 BREAKING Numbers Beyond CT

-- Mandela's body to lie in state (BBC News - Home)
+- Helicopter in hunt for attack dog (BBC News - Home)